Bose-Hubbard simulator with long-range hopping

-\fd{Along with inter-particle interactions, excitons directly couple to the transverse electromagnetic field \cite{dubin_2005,hopfield_1958}, with a dissipation responsible for the PL emission.
-Excitons constitute then radiating optical dipoles, such that we computed the field radiated by one occupied lattice site.
-Figure 1.b shows that it decays slowly in real space, maintaining a significant amplitude over distances far larger than the lattice period.
+Along with inter-particle interactions, excitons directly couple to the transverse electromagnetic field \cite{dubin_2005,Monique_Book,hopfield_1958}, with a radiative dissipation responsible for the PL studied in the following.
+For our lattice device, Fig.1.b shows that an exciton confined in one site is characterized by an optical radiation pattern that extends over very distant sites.
 In this regime, theoretical studies have shown that the exciton polarisation propagates across the lattice \cite{asenjo2017,chang2018}.
-This process may be viewed as the recombination of one exciton in a lattice site, yielding a virtual photon reabsorbed at a distant site.
-As a result, the PL dynamics is strongly modified since super- and sub-radiant emission pathways become favourable.
-Tracing out the field degree-of-freedom, long-range hopping is effectively introduced in the exciton BH Hamiltonian \cite{asenjo2017,Lehmberg_1970}, which is extended to $H=H_{eBH}+\sum\limits_{k,l}(J_{kl}-i\Gamma_{kl}/2)B^\dag_k B_l$, where $J$ and $\Gamma$ define the unitary and dissipative parts of long-range tunneling respectively.\\}
+Tracing out the field degree-of-freedom, the global Hamiltonian \fd{reads then $H=H_{eBH}+H_{LR}$ where $H_{LR}=\sum\limits_{k,l}(J_{kl}-i\Gamma_{kl}/2)B^\dag_k B_l$ provides the contribution due to long-range hopping \cite{asenjo2017,Lehmberg_1970}}.
+The corresponding unitary and dissipative parts, given by $J$ and $\Gamma$, are defined by the real and imaginary projections of the electric-field Green-function respectively.
+Both are computed by considering a single exciton dipole in an otherwise empty lattice \cite{asenjo2017,Novotny_2012}.\\

 \onecolumngrid